 Before teaching each unit, the computing teacher will:

-- Plan using a collaboration of the NCCE and Herts for Learning schemes as a guide.
+- Plan using MrPICT.com scheme of work as a guide.

 - Provide links to cross-curricular subjects where possible.

 - Assess pupils’ prior knowledge and skills and use this to inform planning.

 - Use the progression of skills map to ensure topics are taught sequentially and build upon the previous years’ skills.

 - Use the progression of E-Safety skills map to ensure topics are taught sequentially and build upon the previous years’ skills.

 - Plan leading up to a ‘big piece’, a final project, where pupils apply all skills learnt throughout a unit.